EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/02_physics.md

 import { UnstyledDetails } from '@site/src/components/UnstyledDetails';

 # Adding Physics
 So far we have learned how to create an `Entity`, and how to tell the engine what we want our entity to be.
-In simple terms, we have told the engine how to **create** our sphere.
+In simple terms, we told the engine how to **create** our sphere.

 ## Our problem
 We added some components to our sphere, so that the engine can draw the sphere into the screen and we can see it.